-Amazing Book Descriptions
+Creating amazing Book Descriptions

-Here is an example of a first pass:
+Here is my first pass:

 In this sequel to Interviewing Immortality, by Bill Conrad, James finds himself back in his old life.
 He has firmly decided to put behind all the nonsense surrounding the immortality procedure in his past and live a quiet life.